Child Support in Minnesota

 Minnesota employs the use of a “Child Support Calculator” which applies child support guidelines enacted by the legislature.
 The amount of support specified by the “calculator” is most often set by the court.
 However, where circumstances warrant, a judge or child support magistrate may make either an upward or downward deviation from the “guidelines”.
 The court is required to consider: (a) the gross monthly income (or potential gross monthly income) of each parent; (b) the number of joint minor children; (c) the amount of parenting time exercised by each parent; (d) the cost for a child’s healthcare insurance premiums; (e) the cost of any work-related or education-related childcare; (f) the tax consequences of paying the childcare expenses; and (g) whether either parent is legally obligated to support and is providing support for any non-joint minor children.

-The State of Minnesota, Department of Human Services maintains the Child Support Calculator on their web site at
+The Minnesota Department of Human Services maintains the Child Support Calculator on their web site at

 “INCOME” FOR CHILD SUPPORT PURPOSES